shanttoosh/Python_Tasks/Digital_clock/README.md

 ## 9. Acknowledgements:

-tkinter for the GUI framework.
+-tkinter for the GUI framework.
-Python community for the extensive libraries and support.
+-Python community for the extensive libraries and support.

-    ```vbnet
-    Feel free to adjust the instructions as needed based on your project's specifics!

 ## 10. Connect with Me